Why This Form, Not Another?

 └─────────────────────────────────────────┘

-But vigils don’t scale well to abstract problems.
+The vigil form embodies questions about presence rather than arguing about them.
+But vigils don’t scale to abstract problems.
 You can’t vigil your way into understanding whether Heidegger’s critique of technology applies to AI.
-You need argument for that.
-The vigil form is powerful but narrow.
+Powerful but narrow.

 Wandering as Drift

-The wandering form is the opposite of research form.
-Research says: here’s what I set out to find, here’s what I found.
-Wandering says: I didn’t know what I was looking for, here’s what I found anyway, and I’m surprised by what appeared.
+This form reveals what emerges when you stop forcing structure.
+Research says: here’s what I set out to find.
+Wandering says: I didn’t know what I was looking for, and I’m surprised by what appeared.

 The Triangle